zayedkhan1/my-HTML-repo/README.md

- This project is created for practice our html code what we have lear.
+ This project is created for practice our html code what we have learnt.